matteobonani/Sprout-Berry-Pi/README.md

 ## 1. About

-A simple watering plant system
+A simple Raspberry Pi–based automatic plant watering system.